A computational model of twisted elastic ribbons: Mass Spring Model

 Here $N_i$ are the neighbors of node $i$, and $T_i$ are the adjacent triangles.
 The damping term $\bm{F}_d^\text{int}$ is due to the dashpots pictured in Fig.~\ref{fig:model}, and $\bm{F}_d^\text{iso}$ is an additional isotropic, global damping. $\bm{F}_c$ is the contact force, which is repulsive and turns on when two nodes come within $h$ distance of one another~\cite{andrejevic_simulation_2022}.
 Finally, any external applied forces are included in $\bm{F}_\text{ext}$.

 High-frequency elastic waves dissipate quickly in materials that are of interest to us (e.g.\@ paper, Mylar, aluminum foil).
 Instead, wrinkling is characterized by slower deformations on the scale of the system size, with occasional hysteretic, snap-through events.
 We therefore assume the sheet is mostly in a quasistatic regime where the acceleration of a node is close to zero: $\bm{a}_i \approx 0$.
-The quasistatic equations of motion constitute a differential-algebraic system which is well-suited to an implicit integration scheme \cite{andrejevic_simulation_2022}.
-When the quasistatic approximation is violated, e.g.\@ near a snap-through event accompanied by large changes in node velocities, the integrator switches to explicitly integrating the full dynamic equations of motion given in Eq.~\eqref{eq:eom}.
-Further explanation of both integration schemes, and the switching criteria, are explained by Andrejevic and Rycroft \cite{andrejevic_simulation_2022}.
+The quasistatic equations of motion constitute a differential-algebraic system which is well-suited to an implicit numerical integration scheme in time~\cite{andrejevic_simulation_2022}.
+When the quasistatic approximation is violated, such as near a snap-through event accompanied by large changes in node velocities, the full dynamic equations of motion given in Eq.~\eqref{eq:eom} are integrated explicitly instead.
+Further details on the numerical integration schemes and switching criteria are provided in Appendix~\ref{appendix:numerics}, and a thorough explanation is given in Ref.~\cite{andrejevic_simulation_2022}.

-We could equivalently use an FEM approach to study thin twisted ribbons.
-However, we are compelled by the MSM because it is an intuitive extension of coupled oscillators; allows local, ``microscopic'' control of the mesh topology; and is agnostic to the partial differential equation for the sheet.
-It is a simple model with deep historical precedence that accurately replicates the interesting observables of the thin elastic sheet, using only linear approximations.
-A lattice model like this, with nearest and next-to-nearest neighbor interactions, also preserves the possibility of learning about or from other statistical mechanics lattice models.

-Note that plasticity can be added to this model by allowing the rest angle (length) of a hinge (spring) to change if the hinge (spring) is deformed past a specified yield threshold.
-The plastic damage can then accumulate according to a purely plastic, strain hardening, or even strain weakening model \cite{andrejevic_simulation_2022}.
+We note that plasticity can be added to this model by allowing the rest angle (length) of a hinge (spring) to change if the hinge (spring) is deformed past a specified yield threshold.
+The plastic damage can then accumulate according to a purely plastic, strain hardening, or even strain weakening model~\cite{andrejevic_simulation_2022}.
 In this work, however, we will discuss only purely elastic sheets which do not fatigue or accumulate damage.